 A traditional answering service is not the same thing as a salon-specific AI call workflow.
-That does not make one automatically better than the other.
-It means owners should compare what each model is actually designed to do.

 What a traditional answering service usually optimizes for